bmtwl/SoftDataDiode/README.md

     - Stalled - Yellow dot and time since last frame (Last update was more than 30 seconds ago)
     - Stale - Red dot (Not updated in more than 5 minutes)
     - Freshness JSON endpoint per stream with the state and seconds since last frame (`https://host/stream/freshness`)

-## Security Considerations

-Due to the way that modern, stateful firewalls work, there is the possibility that an attacker that has taken control of the "Cloud Server" could abuse incoming UDP connections to send traffic back into the secure network.
-This is further compounded by the fact that the Internet, as it was designed, will attempt to route around blocks in order to deliver traffic.

->[!NOTE]
->This system is designed to be reasonably secure by default, but you should know your risk profile and manage it appropriately.
-This can be a major rabbit hole if you decide to be "as secure as possible".

-There are a number of mitigations possible:

-   - Firewall rules attempting to prevent return traffic will generally not work.
-The packet will be part of an established flow and hit the fast-path before any rules are evaluated.
-YMMV with your specific firewall platform, and software firewalls may be more ammenable to setting up rules to block right at the front door to your network (see below).
-   - Firewalls that support SNAT may be configured with a return address to something like 192.0.2.x (often used as a blackhole address)
-   - Switch ACLs at a choke point that prevent return UDP traffic
-   - OS level firewalls can be used to attempt to block specific types of traffic.
-Linux iptables is flexible enough to do exactly what we want (statefully deny return traffic)

-These mitigations can generally "stack", allowing a defence in depth approach that approaches a guarantee of security.

-All this said, if you are behind a NATting firewall then it is highly unlikely that the receiver would be practically able to send a packet back on a different port.
-The firewall would have chosen a random port to forward the traffic from, and if the receiver doesn't send the return packets to the same port, then it would be dropped.
-If the receiver _does_ send packets back to that same randomized port, then it is mapped back to the original port, where there is nothing listening if you are smart.

-If you are behind a firewall and no form of NAT (ie. sender and receiver can route to each other with no address translation), then suddenly an attacker can choose arbitrary ports, and your job gets somewhat harder.
-This is also true of some kinds of NAT that map a host in a more sophisticated way, like symmetrical NAT or various cone NATs.
-STUN/TURN/ICE/NAT-PMP/PCP/UPnP or other dynamic NAT translation helper protocols or programs being in play may also make the situation more complex and require careful consideration.
-If the host is specified as the "DMZ" host, then it probably has no protection and should be treated as fully exposed.

-If there can be no hardware firewall in place at all or it is running in Layer 2 "bump-in-wire" mode, you can either try to use the `iptables` rule in the mitigations section to block at the OS level or risk-manage.
-Really, at that point you will not be able to build a data-diode in any real sense and have probably chosen the wrong tool.

-Known mitigation techniques are documented in the "Hardening" section below.
-Scripts are included in the repository to test for potential misconfiguration.

 ## Installation